CIS-Team/Back-End-Roadmap-2024/README.md

 <a href="https://youtube.com/playlist?list=PLillGF-RfqbZ3_Xr8do7Q2R752xYrDRAo">API</a>

 ### Github: Elzero
-You will learn Github to push your projects first 9 episodes (from 3 to 5 day) 👇
+Here you will learn Github to push your projects first 9 episodes (from 3 to 5 day) 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAw4eOj58MZPakHjaO3frVM">Github</a>

 # Intermediate Level 🔥

 ### Laravel 7.x: Ahmed Emam
-You will learn basics and advanced things here like ajax and payment gateway...etc (from 15 to 20 day)👇
+Here you will learn basics and advanced things here like ajax and payment gateway...etc (from 15 to 20 day)👇

 > I prefer at the begging of learning to start WITH Arabic tutorials to learn easily, BUT if you are good at English you can skip this step

 <a href="https://www.youtube.com/playlist?list=PLCm7ZeRfGSP4NNEikwx3wUAskQHB3p-LK">Arabic Laravel 7.x</a>

 ### Laravel 5.x: Coder’s Tape
-You will learn more things but in different way to gain experience (from 10 to 15 day)👇
+Here you will learn more things but in different way to gain experience (from 10 to 15 day)👇

 <a href="https://www.youtube.com/playlist?list=PLpzy7FIRqpGD0kxI48v8QEVVZd744Phi4">Laravel 5.x</a>

 ### Laravel 7.x: Sarthak Shrivastava
-You will learn more and more and become Ninja in Laravel and you will other things like some of Livewire and Tailwind CSS (from 10 to 15 day) 👇
+Here you will learn more topics to become Ninja in Laravel and you will other things like some of Livewire and Tailwind CSS (from 10 to 15 day) 👇

 <a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">English Laravel 7.x</a>

 ### Livewire
-You will learn Laravel Livewire framework, this framework is sameller to Vue.js (from 5 to 10 day) 👇
+Here you will learn Laravel Livewire framework, this framework is sameller to Vue.js (from 5 to 10 day) 👇

 > This step is optional but I advise you to learn this great framework as it will relieve you from AJAX problems.
 If you'd like to learn Vue.js you can see this <a href="https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9">tutorial</a>